-CIRM will require all applicants to co-fund the proposed new activities with at least the percentage of the total "Allowable Project Costs" indicated in the table below.
-Allowable Project Costs are those costs permitted under CIRM policies and regulations and include both direct, facilities, and indirect costs.
-The sum of CIRM funds requested plus co-funding contribution by the applicant make up the total Allowable Project Costs.
-The co-funding may come from any funding source arranged by the applicant, but may not include "in-kind" or similar types of support.
-Documentation demonstrating the commitment of funds to cover the proposed cofunding amount must be provided at the time of application submission (e.g., copy of executed term sheet showing amount of co-funding, conditions, and source).
-Only funds that will be spent concurrently with CIRM funds (e.g. no sooner than ICOC approval and no later than completion of the final Operational Milestone) will qualify toward this co-funding requirement.
+CIRM will require all applicants to co-fund at least 40% of the total costs of the proposed new activities.
+The co-funding may come from any funding source arranged by the applicant.
+Documentation demonstrating the commitment of funds to cover the proposed co-funding amount must be provided by the application deadline (e.g., copy of executed term sheet showing amount of co-funding, conditions, and source).
+Only funds that will be spent concurrently with CIRM funds (e.g. no sooner than ICOC approval and no later than the final Operational Milestone) will qualify toward this co-funding requirement.